gizburdt/cuztom/readme.md

 * Improvement: Each class has its own file, so the readability is improved
 * Improvement: Textdomain added to all translations, the textdomain can be set by a define
 * Fixed: Some fatal PHP errors from 0.5 (sorry about that)

-### 0.5
-* Added: It is now possible to easily register sidebars with Cuztom